Published at Sci-Tech Policy Review International Journal, December, 2008

 Energy and Resource Laboratories of ITRI (ITRIERL, T.Y.
 Lin International

-12. The study on the seawater pipeline technology of Jhang-Yuan OTEC power plant
+pipeline technology of Jhang-Yuan OTEC power plant

 TPC